p-nordmann/eqx-associative-rnn/README.md

-# eqx-associative-rnn
+# eqx-mingru

-Implementations of associative RNNs using Jax and Equinox.
+Implementations of MinGRU using Jax and Equinox.